JujuAdams/Vinyl/docs/4.0/Configuration.md

 These are the basic sound organisation units in Vinyl (and, indeed, GameMaker).
 A Vinyl asset is the same as a GameMaker asset - a specific, finite audio clip.
 The names of assets as defined in Vinyl's configuration file must be **identical** to the names of assets in GameMaker's asset browser.

+?> The special asset name `fallback` can be used to define properties for sound assets that have not otherwise been specified.
+This is helpful to protect against audio configuration problems, or to simplify certain configuration tasks (such as defaulting audio to the `sfx` label if not otherwise defined).

 Assets can have the following properties:

 ### `gain`